Layer-One-Capital/react-shopify-app/PRODUCTION_SETUP.md

 * Some commands to run as root: https://gist.github.com/lukesaunders/b1e3e1e20e83ed9011a5
 * Copy /home/deploy/.ssh/authorized_keys from an existing machine to the new one
 * Create /srv/blimpon and ensure it's owned by deploy

+## Create production RDS instance

+* Log in to AWS and go to RDS
+* Select Launch
+    * Select instance type, probably you want t2.micro, hit Next
+    * Use defaults but and chose default VPC group

 ## Getting access to the server